jirac/jirac/README.md

 ## Goal

-Automate JIRA comment creation.
+Automate JIRA comment creation from Git commits for a Maven project.

-It will insert the comment contents right into your clipboard.
+This command line tool will generate a formatted comment for JIRA right into your clipboard.

 ## Downloads

 ### Latest